"Morning, Noo Hyung."

 Sunoo was in a shitty mood.

-He had been stressing about the stupid lunch all damn day that he could barely focus on his test, leaving the exam room near tears.
+He had been stressing about the stupid lunch all damn day that he could barely focus on his test, leaving the lecture hall near tears.
 Then during a practical vocal session, he struggled with notes that were usually a piece of cake for him to hit.
 And now to make matters worse, he was waiting on Park Sunghoon to come find him outside the faculty building.
 It would've been fine if it was Ni-ki, as he would've ranted to his best friend on the way to wherever they would eat and he'd feel better within minutes.
 But for the sake of a civil lunch, he had to put on a mask and pretend he was fine.
 He didn't want to come off as a whiny bitch from the get-go.
 Thankfully Sunoo was a good enough actor to make it work.

 "Kim Sunoo-ssi?"
 A polite voice asked, the blond looking up to the source, his eyes meeting a pair of curious but gentle brown eyes that belonged to none other than Park Sunghoon.